Bromsgrove Sporting F.C.: History

-Season 2021-22 (the club's 12th season and the first completed in full after the lifting of pandemic restrictions) saw a dramatic reversal in Sporting's fortunes on the field.
-Mixed results in the team's Southern League matches saw them in 11th position by mid-October.
-However a heavy home defeat by National League Grimsby Town in a televised FA Cup 4th Qualifying Round fixture was followed by a run of adverse league results such that by mid-March 2022, after a home defeat by Biggleswade Town, Sporting slid into the relegation zone.
-Something never experienced before for a club used to continued success on the field.
-The team rallied however and gained enough points in subsequent matches to move to safety, finishing the league season in 18th position.
+The 2021-22 season (the club's 12th season and the first completed in full after the lifting of pandemic restrictions) saw a dramatic reversal in Sporting's fortunes on the field.
+Mixed results in the team's Southern League matches saw them in eleventh position by mid-October.
+However, a heavy home defeat by National League Grimsby Town in a televised FA Cup 4th qualifying round fixture was followed by a run of adverse league results such that, by mid-March 2022, after a home defeat by Biggleswade Town, Sporting slid into the relegation zone - something never experienced before by a club used to continued success on the field.
+The team rallied, however, and gained enough points in subsequent matches to move to safety, finishing the league season in 18th position.
 Some 40 different players had turned out for the club at some point during the season, with an almost constant turnover in playing personnel.

+The following season, in 2022–23, saw early departures from the cup competitions, and the club focussed on the minimum objective of consolidating its position at Step 3 Southern League Premier level in the non-league pyramid.
+Mixed league results saw Sporting handily placed in eighth position in the table by the halfway point in the season, but only four wins in the remaining 21 fixtures led to Sporting gradually sliding down the table.
+Despite finishing nine points above the relegation places, the club occupied 18th position after the last match, the same position as the previous season.
+It was a similar story too in terms of constant turnover in players, some 38 making at least one appearance in the team during the season.
+Several young loanees from EFL clubs featured in various league matches, but were generally unable to improve the team's results.

+In January 2024, Tim Flowers took interim charge of the club as first team manager securing their status in the league.
+The club formally announced the return of Paul Smith as first team manager for the 2024/25 campaign, but was replaced midway through by Scott Adey Linforth.
+Scott secured step 3 status for the club along with overseeing Sporting reach their highest league position and points tally for a season.